gary-dalton/iam/docs/weedy/weedy.md

 ### 2 Weed identification

 This is an obvious classification problem.
-A quick search determined that most weed classification solutions have been developed with non-noisy background The background has usually been soil which means that the weeds are not closely mixed with other vegetation.
+A quick search determined that most weed classification solutions have been developed with non-noisy background.
+The background has usually been soil, which means that the weeds are not closely mixed with other vegetation.

 See the document weed_identification.md for additional discussion